It is an old cultured landscape and one of the few in Germany that has preserved its original character.

 The area brings history to life in a manner rarely encountered elsewhere.
 The four castles belonging to the Hohenstaufen dynasty are important testimonies to bygone ages.
 Franconian hospitality is legendary in our holiday region, and the range of leisure activities for the whole family is truly impressive.

 The local eateries are as varied as the landscape itself and range from authentic, rustic inns to top class hotels, providing something quite literally for every taste.
-The excellent reputation of Wertheim wine (Goethe: “Bring me a casket of Wertheim wine”) is due in no small part to the soil, the exceptional climate and the hillside locations, which in some places could hardly be better.
+The excellent reputation of Wertheim wine (Goethe: “Bring me a casket of Wertheim wine”) is due in no small part to the soil, the exceptional climate and the hillside locations, which in many places could hardly be better.

 And there’s no better place than Wertheim to spend a little downtime for people who are keen to sample the famous and popular Bocksbeutel wines from Wertheim.